What’s happening?

 How will it work?

-Before the start of the weekly food waste collections in your area, you will receive a starter pack made up of an information leaflet, a small caddy in which to collect food waste in your kitchen and a 23 litre outdoor bin (or use of a communal bin if you share your outside bins with other properties).
+Before the start of the weekly food waste collections, you will receive a starter pack made up of an information leaflet, a small 5-litre caddy in which to collect food waste in your kitchen and a 23-litre outdoor caddy (or use of a 140-litre container if you share your outside bins with other properties).

-Food waste bin calendars will be released in early 2026.
+Food waste bin calendars will be released before the service begins.
 Sign up to our bin updates to find out when they are available.

 What are we doing now?